 Rainbow trout will again be available in Lakes 3, 21, 22, 23, and 28 for excellent winter fishing, beginning in November.
 As in the past, Lakes 21 and 28 host catch-and-release, artificial lures only fishing November through January and then allow harvest under statewide regulations.
 Though prepared baits continue to provide good action in trout harvest lakes, very light lines/tippets with 1/64 ounce black jigs or flies continue to be very productive.

 Muskies will provide fair fishing at Lake 35.
 Plastic swim baits and bucktail spinners have been most productive.
-Several brush and pallet piles (follow "Crappie brush piles" signs) were added in 2013 to help concentrate muskies.
-More are scheduled for Winter 2015-16.
+Several brush and pallet piles (follow "Crappie brush piles" signs) were added in 2016 to help concentrate muskies.